Selling Foreign Property: The Ultimate Guide for US Expats

 • FBAR

 FBAR is an acronym for Foreign Bank Account Report.
 Any American, including expats, with at least $10,000 in a foreign financial account must comply with FBAR by filing FinCEN Form 114 (1).
-It’s important to note that the requirement for filing an FBAR is met when the aggregate across all foreign accounts exceeds $10,000 and may be triggered at any point in the year.
+It’s important to note that you must file an FBAR when the aggregate balance across all foreign accounts exceeds $10,000, which may occur at any point in the year.

 If you sell a gifted property, you’ll likely need to file an FBAR if you deposit the sales proceeds in a foreign bank account.